google/HyperProtoBench/README.md

 representative of those used in a service at Google.
 This suite is not intended to be static; we expect HyperProtoBench to evolve over time.

-Further details will be made available in an upcoming paper at the 54th IEEE/ACM International Symposium on Microarchitecture (MICRO 2021).
+Further details can be found in our MICRO 2021 paper, ["A Hardware Accelerator for Protocol Buffers"](https://doi.org/10.1145/3466752.3480051):

+> Sagar Karandikar, Chris Leary, Chris Kennelly, Jerry Zhao, Dinesh Parimi, Borivoje Nikolic, Krste Asanovic, and Parthasarathy Ranganathan.
+2021.
+A Hardware Accelerator for Protocol Buffers.
+In MICRO-54: 54th Annual IEEE/ACM International Symposium on Microarchitecture (MICRO '21).
+Association for Computing Machinery, New York, NY, USA, 462–478. https://doi.org/10.1145/3466752.3480051

 This is not an officially supported Google product.